feesow/documentation/content/applications/websites/forum.rst

 Options
 ~~~~~~~

-From this tab you can set the order and visibility of your forum.
+From this tab, you can set the order and visibility of your forum.

 - :guilabel:`Default Sort`: Select :guilabel:`Newest`, :guilabel:`Last Updated`,
   :guilabel:`Most Voted`, :guilabel:`Relevance`, or :guilabel:`Answered`.